Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_GUI.rst

 NoiseModelling with GUI is now started.

 .. tip::
     NoiseModelling will stay open as long as the command window is open.
-If you close it, NoiseModelling will automatically stop and you will not be able to continue with the tutorial.
+If you close it, NoiseModelling will automatically stop and the GUI will no longer be available.

 .. _GeoServer : http://geoserver.org/